iamharryliu/vigilant-broccoli/notes/software/general/software-lingo.md

 - CPU bound and IO bound
   - CPU bound - Used when actual calculations or processes are being done and require more computer resource.
   - IO bound - Used used when you are reading/writing to a location such as to a disk or over the network.
+- Ternary Operator - A one line if else statement.

 ## Tools